garystafford/kstreams-on-msk/README.md

 # in separate terminal window, exec into java container running on eks cluster to run the kstreams application
 kubectl exec -it $KAFKA_POD -n kafka -c kstreams-app -- bash

-# in separate terminal window, exec into kafka container running on eks cluster to run producer and consumer commands
+# in separate terminal window, exec into kafka container running on eks cluster to run the kafka api commands
 kubectl exec -it $KAFKA_POD -n kafka -c kafka-connect -- bash

 # *** CHANGE ME - msk bootstrap servers ***